-Always keep the person who sent you the document or the person to whom you are sending a document in mind before converting.
-If you are editing a document that needs to be returned to someone who is using an earlier version of Word, leave the document in its original format rather than converting it.
+Before converting, keep in mind the person who sent you the document or the person to whom you are sending a document.
+If you are editing a document that needs to be returned to someone who is using an earlier version of Word, leave the document in its original format instead of converting it.